Geeta Anand

-Geeta Anand is a journalist, professor, and author.
+Geeta Anand is an American journalist, professor, and author.
 She is currently the dean of the UC Berkeley Graduate School of Journalism.
 She was a foreign correspondent for The New York Times, as well as The Wall Street Journal and a political writer for The Boston Globe.

 She currently resides in Berkeley, California, with her husband Gregory Kroitzsh and two children.